Posted on April 03 2017

 How Should Ice Be Used In Conjunction With Exercise?

 Ice can be combined with movement.
 Once the fourth stage of icing has been achieved, numbness, gentle range of motion and isometric exercises can begin.
 These movements should be painless, stressing circular, spiral, and diagonal movements.
 Once the numbness has worn off, re-ice and exercise again.
 This can be done two or three times a day.
-Ice can cause changes in the collagen fibers of the muscle.
-Strenuous exercise is a bad idea during an ice treatment, as this can result in further damage to the injury.
+Using ice for pain relief can cause changes in the collagen fibers of the muscle.
+Strenuous exercise is a bad idea during an ice pack therapy treatment, as this can result in further damage to the injury.

 How Does Ice Combine With Other Therapies?

 In March of 1995, an interesting study was conducted on the use of ice and ultrasound.
 Ultrasound is an instrument used in assisting the healing process to damaged tissue.
 The study found if ultrasound was followed by a five-minute application of ice, the muscle significantly increased in size.
 When ice was applied first followed by ultrasound, there was little or no change in the muscle fibers.
-One of the important conclusions of this study is after exercising, take a shower first, before applying ice, to receive the maximum benefits.
+One of the important conclusions of this study is after exercising, take a shower first, before applying ice, to receive the maximum benefits of cold therapy.
+Using ice for pain relief, when done properly, can be a very effective way of dealing with injuries and general muscle soreness.

 Laurel J. Freeman, B.A., a nationally certified sports massage therapist in Florida, has worked on many world-class athletes and has given numerous lectures in health related field.
 She developed, teaches, and practices Reprogramming Neuromuscular Responses @ (RNR).
 Laurel is a member of the Florida Track Club.